shKiev/directory-traversal/README.md

-#this is a part of directory traversal step to autoscripting for burp
+#this is a part of directory traversal step to autoscripting for burpsuite.